immutables/immutables.github.io/style.md

 But those definitions along is not enough.
 Create text file as classpath resource having path `/META-INF/annotations/org.immutables.value.immutable` and put one or more lines with fully qualified names of extension annotations:

 ```
 org.example.annotation.Tupled
 org.example.annotation.Builded
 ```

-Ok, now compile annotations and the above file as a separate jar and then put it on the same classpath/scope as the annotation processor during build (along with regular compilation(only) classpath).
+Ok, now compile annotations and put the above file as a separate jar and then put it on the same classpath/scope as the annotation processor during build along with regular compilation(only) classpath.
 The annotation jar is not needed at runtime.

 Then we can use this annotation module as compile/annotation-processing dependency.
 Using Maven just put it in `provided` scope.